cakebake/docker-lamp-php5.6/README.md

 docker-compose down
 ```

-> To stop all containers and kill all volumes `docker-compose down --volumes`.
-Data (mysql databases, ...) will be lost!
+> To stop all containers AND kill all volumes `docker-compose down --volumes`